At UNGA, PM Imran says 'wilful provocation' to hate should be 'universally outlawed'

 He recalled that earlier this year, he had called upon developed countries and global financial institutions to provide debt relief to poor countries so they could fight against the virus, and added that further similar measures will be required for developing nations.

-"Since they are beneficiaries, there is a lack of political will in the rich countries to curb this criminal activity," he declared and added that if money launderers were provided with sanctuaries, the gulf between poor and rich countries will continue to grow and would lead to "a far bigger global crisis than the present migration issue poses".
+"Since they are beneficiaries, there is a lack of political will in the rich countries to curb this criminal activity," he said, adding that if money launderers continued to be provided with sanctuaries, the gulf between poor and rich countries will continue to grow and would lead to "a far bigger global crisis than the present migration issue poses".

 He also warned that India had "upped its military ante" against Pakistan in order to divert attention from its domestic problems.
 The premier once again directed the world community's attention towards the human rights violations by the Indian government in occupied Kashmir.

-The prime minister also spoke about Israel's occupation of Palestine and said that "a just and lasting settlement is indispensable for the Middle East and actually the world".
+The prime minister also spoke about Israel's occupation of Palestine, stressing that "a just and lasting settlement is indispensable for the Middle East and actually the world".

 "The United Nations should be made fully responsive to the challenges of our times.
 A comprehensive reform of the United Nations, including the Security Council, is essential to promote greater democracy, accountability, transparency and efficiency," the prime minister insisted.